klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_getModifiedAccountsByNumber <a id="debug_getmodifiedaccountsbynumber"></a>

 Returns all accounts that have changed between the two blocks specified by their block numbers.
+Changes made in `endBlockNum' are included, but changes in`startBlockNum` are not.
 If `endBlockNum` is not given, it returns the accounts modified in the `startBlockNum`.
 A change is defined as a difference in nonce, balance, code hash, or storage hash.